Al-Qaida in Yemen claims deadly Florida naval base shooting

 A suspected U.S. drone strike destroyed a building housing al-Qaida militants last week in eastern Yemen.
 President Donald Trump retweeted several tweets and media reports that seemed to offer confirmation the strike killed al-Rimi.

-Katz also said that AQAO did not state “May Allah Protect Him” in regard to al-Rimi, as its releases usually do. “(This) adds yet more suggestion to him indeed being killed,” she tweeted.
+Katz also said that AQAP did not state “May Allah Protect Him” in regard to al-Rimi, as its releases usually do. “(This) adds yet more suggestion to him indeed being killed,” she tweeted.

 Al-Rimi was one of AQAP’s founders and became the group’s leader after Nasser al-Wahishi was killed in a U.S. drone strike in 2015.